A Benchmark Model for Fixed-Target Arctic Sea Ice Forecasting: A Benchmark Predictive Model for Arctic Sea Ice Extent

 where $SIE_p$ denotes average daily extent during period $p$ (hence, for example, $SIE_9$ denotes September extent), ``$\rightarrow$" denotes ``is regressed on", and the rest of the notation is obvious.

-Approximately following SIO, we make $SIE_{9}$ forecasts on four days: 6/10, 7/10, 8/10 and 9/10.\footnote{Note that we include a 9/10 forecast even though SIO does not.
+Approximately following SIO, we make $SIE_{9}$ forecasts on four days: 6/10, 7/10, 8/10 and 9/10.\footnote{We include a 9/10 forecast even though the 2020 SIO did not.
 The 9/10 forecast is of interest because September average extent is not known with certainty until the \textit{last} day of September, well after 9/10.
-Indeed we would suggest that future installments of the SIO solicit 9/10 forecasts.} Immediately, the 6/10 regression used to produce the June forecast is
+Indeed subsequent installments of the SIO will solicit 9/10 forecasts.} Immediately, the 6/10 regression used to produce the June forecast is

 the 7/10 regression used to produce the July forecast is

 the 8/10 regression used to produce the August forecast is

 and the 9/10 regression used to produce the September forecast is